Essential Tools for Any Road Trip

 Think about renting a larger vehicle.

-Upgrading to a larger vehicle also allows you to share the trip more comfortably with friends of family that will be joining you, while also allowing each of you your own personal space to escape the common area for those much needed moments of introspection.
+Upgrading to a larger vehicle also allows you to share the trip more comfortably with friends of the family that will be joining you, while also allowing each of you your own personal space to escape the common area for those much-needed moments of introspection.

 Keep up with routine maintenance.